AriFordsham/GHCWiki/dependent-haskell/phase1.md

 Previously, we've thought about adding visibility information to the anonymous case.
 I still think this is a good idea.
 I just haven't done it yet.

+### `Coercion` and `TcCoercion`

+The impedance mismatch between `Coercion` and `TcCoercion` has become more painful.
+This is chiefly because `TcType`s and `Type`s are the same, and `Type`s have `Coercion`s inside, not `TcCoercion`s.
+Recently, we have injected `Coercion` into `TcCoercion`, and this helped my branch considerably.
+In particular, this means that many algorithms that previously returned a `TcCoercion` now return a `Coercion`, which is more flexible: `Coercion`s can be used in types or can be easily converted to a `TcCoercion`, if required.
+(In particular, `TcUnify.uType` now returns a `Coercion`. `unifyType`, the exported function, still returns a `TcCoercion`.)

+It is also sometimes necessary to convert a `TcCoercion` into a `Coercion`.
+This happens in the solver, when the witness of an equality constraint must be used in a type.
+On the surface, this conversion seems harder, but there's a trick that makes it easy: to convert a `TcCoercion` into a `Coercion`, emit a new bound EvVar `c` whose value is the `TcCoercion` in question.
+Then, your `Coercion` is `CoVarCo c`.
+Works like a charm.
+See `TcSMonad.dirtyTcCoToCo`.
+(I actually don't think this trick is all that dirty anymore.
+It felt wrong at first.)

+Due to some eager inlining of coercions, the function `DsBinds.ds_tc_coercion` -- the function that converts a zonked `TcCoercion` to a `Coercion` -- is now `TcEvidence.tcCoercionToCoercion`.

+All of this has gotten me thinking: I think we can do away with `TcCoercion`s altogether.
+The only reason to have `TcCoercion` is to support `TcLetCo`.
+However, it seems that this can be done with a new `EvLet :: TcEvBinds -> EvTerm -> EvTerm` constructor for `EvTerm`.
+If a `let` is needed deep within some coercion, just bind a new EvVar to an `EvLet` and use `CoVarCo`.
+Getting rid of `TcCoercion` would be a vast simplification, unless I'm missing some critical detail.

+### Lifted vs.\~unlifted equality predicates

+Now, both `a ~ b` and `a ~# b` are considered predicates.
+This means that the solver deals with both lifted and unlifted equality.
+This is suboptimal, and the plan is to have the solver work only with unlifted equality, defining `class a ~# b => a ~ b` to make lifted equality unmagical.
+See [this page](dependent-haskell/internal#) for more discussion.
+Because of the two forms of equality, there are some extra steps in a few places within the typechecker.

 ### Kind equalities and data constructors